 - Plan your paperless transformation by devising your vision.
 This is a big step and in order to make sure it is implemented correctly you must decide on what you want to achieve and why it’s important.
 Work out what you want the end goal to be and then begin working backwards to where you are at right now.

 - Establish what each step of the process looks like and the goals that are associated with it.
 Then, determine how you measure those goals and gauge performance.

 - Ensure that each and every member of the executive leadership team is on board.
 Change cannot be realized if initial consensus is not achieved.

 - Analyze your existing operations and document accordingly.
-This will allow you to get a sense of how a mobile system (such as Infor EAM) will enhance your current operations and allow workflows to be made more efficient.
+This will allow you to get a sense of how a mobile system (such as Hexagon EAM) will enhance your current operations and allow workflows to be made more efficient.

 - Execute upon a pilot test on a micro level to see if this idea has macro-level legs to stand on.
 Identify a work group that is most in sync with the idea of what you are trying to implement or a group that has requested that improvements be made.
 Allow them to be the “test bunnies” if you will and see how this idea works in a practical setting.

 - Keep track of your successes as well as where you have failed.
 Ultimately, this is a big job and not everything is going to go according to plan all of the time.
 Log where you have succeeded as well as what you have learned.
 This will help when driving to realize an enterprise-wide roll out or when planning a gradual, phase-based roll out.
 Chart this course based on what it best for your organization as well as its overall size.

 - Once Mobile EAM is adopted, start measuring against the original goals that you established for the transition.
 Then, seek to create benchmarks of individual departments or business units and use this information when conducting a comparative analysis of what is working and what is not.